What are the building blocks of proteins? | Channels for Pearson+

 1

-Proteins are large, complex molecules that play many critical roles in the body.
-They are made up of smaller units called amino acids.
+Understand that proteins are large, complex molecules that play many critical roles in the body.
+They are made up of smaller units called building blocks.

+Identify the four options given: Amino acids, Monosaccharides, Fatty acids, and Nucleotides.

-Amino acids are organic compounds that combine to form proteins.
-They consist of a central carbon atom, a hydrogen atom, an amino group (NH₂), a carboxyl group (COOH), and a variable R group or side chain.
+Recall that amino acids are organic compounds that combine to form proteins.
+They are the building blocks of proteins.

-There are 20 different amino acids that can be combined in various sequences to form a protein.
-The sequence and number of amino acids determine the protein's structure and function.

-Proteins are synthesized in cells through a process called translation, where ribosomes read mRNA sequences and assemble amino acids in the correct order.
+Recognize that monosaccharides are the simplest form of carbohydrates, fatty acids are building blocks of lipids, and nucleotides are the building blocks of nucleic acids.

+Conclude that the correct building blocks of proteins are amino acids, as they link together in chains to form proteins.

 Watch next